Experienced Virginia Criminal Lawyer Defense Attorneys

 Riley & Wells Attorneys-At-Law are distinguished lawyers who specialized in defending criminal cases.Riley & Wells Attorneys-At-Law understands that facing the criminal justice system after being accused of committing a criminal offense is a frightening experience.
-Our law firm works directly with each client at every stage of the case, from arrest to verdict.
+Our top rated Virginia criminal lawyers work directly with each client at every stage of the case, from arrest to verdict.
+In some instances, we can begin the representation during the law enforcement investigative phase.
 We have developed creative solutions and the skill to deliver highly personalized service for each client after specializing in criminal law for over 60 collective years.
+Our Virginia criinal lawyers are recognized as a “Best Law Firm” by U.S. News & World Report for superior legal ability and ethical standards in the field of criminal defense.

 ***Our attorneys are licensed to practice law in all Virginia Courts***